-- Join students from all over the world on this global distance learning course
+- Study alongside global health practitioners from around the world on this distance learning course

-- Make a difference to health and wellbeing where human need is great and available resources are limited
+- Make a difference to health where human need is great and available resources are limited

 Are you keen to engage with contemporary issues, and global themes and challenges?
 The Covid-19 pandemic has swung an international spotlight on the importance of solving critical global health challenges.
-Our dynamic, interdisciplinary programme draws on a range of academic fields of study to understand the policy and practice of global health in order to meet such challenges.
+Our dynamic, interdisciplinary course draws on a range of academic fields of study in the social and clinical sciences to understand the policy and practice of global health to meet such challenges.

-As you progress through the course, programme content moves from the broad complexities of global health to become more focused on a topic that you have chosen to explore in depth through research and fieldwork.
+As you progress through the course, programme content moves from the broad issues of global health to become more focused on a topic that you have chosen to explore in depth through project planning and fieldwork.
 Assessment is through written assignments on module topics, and a final semester/year project dissertation.

 Your learning takes place online through a combination of lectures and seminars, small group work, and guided independent study.
 You will have a supervisor/tutor to support you with your studies and you are encouraged to continue to gain practical experience of global health either in the UK or abroad.

 You are likely to be a professional practitioner in health care, social care and wellbeing currently in employment related to global health project work or engaged as a volunteer in this area.
 You will be encouraged (although you are not required) to keep up these arrangements as far as possible during your studies.

 Where students do not already have their own connections, we would seek to explore any opportunities (optional) there may be to work with contacts of the University’s Centre for Global Health.